spookyfirehorse/ffmpeg-and-mpv-for-rpi4/README.md

 sorry for my bad english

-this is an easy way to streaming on rpi
+this is an easy way to streaming usb cameras, older models of rpi cameras, and rpi-cam  on rpi

-if you not want build ffmpeg and mpv also
+also dvdcopy with all subtitles and colorpalette for the subtitle

+also full harware support for mpv and vlc include libfdk-aac wich is default mp4 for compatiblity with all player

+opus is realy good and you heave nothing to to and go to streaming with opus

+this very stable

 Bookworm RPI 2 3 and 4

 INSTALL FFMPEG for RPI4 32 bit + 64bit with libfdk_aac  v4l2_request sand usw.

-+MPV

-+ rtsp streaming

 #########################